 - Designed for businesses with an established credit history

 - Earn 30,000 American Airline AAdvantage® bonus miles and two Admiral's Club® lounge One-Day Passes after making $1,000 in purchases in the first 3 months of cardmembership*

 - Get the first checked bag free for you and up to 4 traveling companions*

-- Earn 2 weekend night certificates good at select hotels and resorts within the Hilton HHonors portfolio after $2,500 in eligible purchases within 4 months of account opening*
+- Earn 2 weekend night certificates good at select hotels and resorts within the Hilton HHonors portfolio after you make $2,500 in purchases within 4 months of account opening*

 - Earn 10 HHonors Bonus Points per $1 spent on hotel stays within the Hilton HHonors portfolio*

 - Earn 5 HHonors Bonus Points per $1 spent on airline and car rental purchases*

 - Earn 2,500 bonus ThankYou® Points after spending $500 within the first 3 months of cardmembership.

 - 2 ThankYou® Points per dollar spent on purchases for dining at restaurants and entertainment.

 Disclaimer:*These quotes are from credit card issuers which have paid for a link to their website.
 Offers are subject to change without notice and may not be the same for all consumers.